Bikeman868/NPL/docs/SYNTAX.md

 of messages have been received.
 You can only await messages that were received in response to messages that were emitted by this process so that the processing context is preserved.

 NPL applications are designed to process millions of messages concurrently.
-If you application emits a message in the context of processing a specific message, and awaits a response, then the response will be processed in the context of the message that was being processed when the request was emitted.
+If your application emits a message in the context of processing a specific message, and awaits a response, then the response will be processed in the context of the message that was being processed when the request was emitted.
 This is what the `await` reserved word is for.